Agoric/documentation/main/zoe/guide/README.md

 ### What is "offer safety"?

-Zoe guarantees offer safety, meaning that when a user makes an offer that is escrowed with Zoe, Zoe guarantees that the user will either get back why they said they wanted, or the user will get back what they originally offered.
+Zoe guarantees offer safety, meaning that when a user makes an offer and it is escrowed with Zoe, Zoe guarantees that the user either gets back why they said they wanted, or gets back (refunded) what they originally offered and escrowed.

-When a user escrows with Zoe, they get a few things back immediately: an `outcome`, and a JavaScript promise for a future payout.
-The `outcome` is a promise for the return value of making the offer.
+When a user escrows with Zoe, they get back a JavaScript promise for a future payout.
 Let's look a particular example to see how this works.

 ## An example: A swap

 I want to trade my three bricks for five wool.
 You realize you have five wool and agree to the deal.
-Without Zoe, though, you might send me the five wool, and I might disappear without ever giving you the three bricks in return.
-With Zoe, we can safely trade with each other, even if we don't trust one another.
-We are assured that at worst, if the swap contract behaves badly, we will both get a refund, and at best, we'll get what we each wanted.
+Without Zoe, you might send me the five wool, and I might disappear without ever giving you the three bricks.
+With Zoe, we can safely trade with each other, even if we don't trust each other.
+We are assured that at worst, if the swap contract behaves badly, we both get a refund, and at best, we get what we each wanted.

 Let's look at the basic `atomicSwap` contract ([full text of the real contract](https://github.com/Agoric/agoric-sdk/blob/master/packages/zoe/src/contracts/atomicSwap.js)).

-Here's a high-level overview of what would happen:
+Here's a high-level overview of what happens:
 1. I make an instance of the swap contract.
 2. I escrow my three bricks with Zoe and make my offer.
-In return, I get an invite to join the contract as the matching offer, and  a promise for a payout.
-I send you the invite.
+In return, I get an invitation to join the contract instance as the matching offer, and  a promise for a payout.
+3. I make and send you an invitation to participate in this contract instance.
-3. You inspect the invite and verify that it was created using the `atomicSwap` contract code.
+4. You inspect the invitation and verify it was created using the `atomicSwap` contract code.
-4. You use your invite to escrow your offer (offering five wool for three bricks) with Zoe, making a matching offer.
-You get an outcome and a promise for a payout in return.
+5. You use your invitation to escrow your offer (offering five wool for three bricks) with Zoe, making a matching offer.
+You get a promise for a payout in return.
-5. The offer matches and both of our payout promises resolve, mine to the five wool that I wanted, and yours to the three bricks that you wanted.
+6. The offer matches and both of our payout promises resolve, mine to the five wool that I wanted, and yours to the three bricks that you wanted.
 Success!

 ## How to write smart contracts

-Writing smart contracts that run on Zoe is easy, but let's look at a simple contract.
-This contract only does one thing, and it's pretty useless - it gives you back what you put in.
+Writing smart contracts that run on Zoe is easy.
+Let's look at a simple contract.
+It only does one thing, and it's pretty useless - it gives you back what you put in.
 Let's call it `automaticRefund`.
 Let's say the code of `automaticRefund` looks like this (see the [real contract code